Saving kids’ teeth

 The DWT has worked in Israel, Rwanda, Uganda and Ghana.
-They recently rolled out their Live Smart oral health education programme in Luton, England.
+They have rolled out their Live Smart oral health education programme in England.
 “We took what we’ve learnt working with children in South Africa and applied it to the UK,” says Dr Greenwall.

-They have been active in South Africa since 2012 and currently work with over 10, 000 pre-school children at 360 schools in low-income areas of Cape Town – Khayelitsha, Mfuleni, Delft and Mitchell’s Plain.
-They have 33 specially trained ‘toothbrushing mamas’ who run the programme at the schools and in their own homes.
+The Dental Wellness Trust has been active in South Africa since 2012 and currently work with almost 15 000 pre-school children at hundreds of schools in low-income areas of Cape Town and Johannesburg.
+Their specially trained ‘toothbrushing mamas’ run the programme at the schools and in their own homes.
 Live Smart teaches young children the most important hygiene practices for good health – proper hand washing and correct tooth brushing.

-“When we started working in South Africa it was shocking to see the enormous levels of decay in very young children.
-But we have seen how the Live Smart programme makes a difference and it’s so effective that we’re rolling it out in the UK as well as Johannesburg.”
+“When we started working in South Africa it was shocking to see the enormous levels of tooth decay in very young children.
+But we have seen how the Live Smart programme makes a difference.
+It’s so effective that we’re rolling it out in the UK as well.”
 DWT is also working to open a dental clinic and education centre in Mfuleni, where volunteer dental professionals from around the world can come to help treat patients who otherwise are unable to easily access care.